drewshlee/Comparing-Baltimore-Harlem-IncarcerationRates-IndividualIncome-JobGrowth/README.md

 - For individuals from low parent income households, incarceration rates and individual income don't show a clear correlation.
 However, there is somewhat of a correlation between income and incarceration rates: Relatively high individual incomes (>40k or so) match with low incarceration rates.

-- Taking a closer look into Baltimore, specifically, shows a more clear cut relation between low income and incarceration rates.
+- Taking a closer look into Baltimore, specifically, shows a pretty clear cut negative correlation between low income and incarceration rates (As incarceration rates increase, income decreases).

-- Harlem and its surrounding area also shows somewhat of a correlation: When income decreases, incarceration rates increase.
+- For Harlem and its surrounding area, the relationship is less clear: Income remains relatively consistent even as incarceration rates vary.

 - In Harlem and surrounding NYC areas, we can see job growth (2004-2013), but there are a good chunk of areas in Baltimore that show a decline in job growth from 2004-2013.
 A lack of job growth, coupled with low income are likely to play a role in Baltimore's incarceration rates.

+- Despite Baltimore's negative portrayl in media, its income range is quite varied, and shows promising job growth in some areas.
+It's income and incarceration rates are not too far off from U.S. national averages.
+There's likely a deeper issue at hand, regarding social policy, police, and race, that may be responsible for Baltimore's incarceration rates and struggles.

-## Some links regarding Baltimore
+## Some links regarding Baltimore Incarceration/Income

 -https://www.baltimoresun.com/maryland/baltimore-city/bs-md-ci-belair-edison-20150328-story.html
 -https://goc.maryland.gov/incarceration/